The waves of Shark Bay, South Caicos.

 Editor's Comments

 This rough and weather-beaten coast is an interesting place to hike.
-The swimming and snorkeling conditions are often suboptimal, however, due to the choppy ocean conditions.
+The swimming and snorkeling conditions are often suboptimal, due to the choppy ocean conditions.
 Interesting flotsam can be found on the beach and in the crevices along the rocks and low cliffs.

 4-star rating for Shark Bay (Gannaway Bay) by Visit Turks and Caicos Islands